Developing a Contemporary Hollister Ranch Coastal Access Program

 The staffs of the California Coastal Commission, California Department of Parks and Recreation, State Lands Commission and State Coastal Conservancy have entered into an interagency Collaboration Agreement to further the State of California’s public policy of responsibly expanding and enhancing the public’s access to and along the coast and the public’s cultural, educational and recreational experiences at the Ranch.

-For additional information, please all see the Coastal Commission’s Hollister Ranch website.
+For additional information, please also see the Coastal Commission’s Hollister Ranch website.

 - Developing a Contemporary Hollister Ranch Coastal Access ProgramLocation of Hollister Ranch The Hollister Ranch is a 14,500-acre subdivision that includes 8.5 miles of publicly owned shoreline along the Santa Barbara Channel, in Santa Barbara County, with no land-based coastal access for the public.
 The Gaviota Coast, of which Hollister Ranch is a significant part, is the least accessible stretch of coast in […] (Read more on Developing a Contemporary...)

 - Request for Qualifications for Fall 2019 Multibeam Survey- due 10/8/19The California State Coastal Conservancy is seeking qualifications of potential environmental services contractors to plan for and conduct a single multibeam bathymetric survey in Fall 2019 and conduct associated reporting and analysis to evaluate the temporal and seasonal changes of the various sand mining lease areas in the San Francisco Bay and Suisun Bay.
 This […] (Read more on Request for Qualifications...)